 The ability to travel between distant lands explains why the same symbols, building styles, alignments to the sun and stars, and similar spiritual figures and teachings can be seen again and again, despite being separated over vast distances.

-In this video from Sakro Sawel, Angela Pritchard explains more about the diffusion of the lost civilization of the sun:
+In this video from Sakro Sawel, Lara Atwood explains more about the diffusion of the lost civilization of the sun:

 The recent discovery of the 10,000 year old boat-shaped petroglyph in Norway indicates that knowledge of the technology required for a civilization to spread across the earth was in existence after the cataclysm, adding to the growing body of evidence that the lost civilization of the sun was established by people who braved the seas to bring the Religion of the Sun to all corners of the earth.